Return to Work

 Posters

+Posters Access free posters to promote safety in your workplace.
 Download FREE Posters Sun Smart posters Download and place these posters on any digital screens to post and promote safety in your workplace.
 To download PDF files for immediate viewing, you will require a recent version of Acrobat Reader.
 Print Posters Download and print these posters to post and promote safety in your workplace.
 To download PDF files for immediate viewing and printing, you will require a recent version of Acrobat Reader.
 Digital screen posters Download and place these posters on any digital screens to post and promote safety in your workplace.
 To download PDF files for immediate viewing, you will require a recent version of Acrobat Reader.
-Rotator cuff injury study posters Download and print relevant poster(s) to post and promote employee participation in the University of Saskatchewan’s rotator cuff injury study.
-To download PDF files [...]

 Employer resources

+Employer resources and responsibilities Employers can access resources to improve safety, training and compliance.
 Employer resources and responsibilities Find specific resources that set out your requirements as an employer for workplace safety.
 If at any time you have questions, we are here to help.
 Email prevention@wcbsask.com with any questions you may have.
 The information and advice in this booklet will help you understand the structure of the back and show you how to care for yourself during epidodes of back pain.
 Employers, contractors or owners must provide first aid training and have first aid supplies available at their workplaces.
 There is a legal requirement to report all serious injuries, fatalities and dangerous occurrences that occur in the workplace.
 Order free copies of each poster to promote safety at work.
-Adjudicated by a committee, this award is presented every spring to an employer who exemplifies workplace safety.
-Understanding the WCB is part of the [...]
+Adjudicated [...]

 Occupational Health & Safety

-Occupational Health & Safety Staying safe on the job is everyone’s responsibility.
+Occupational health and safety Workplace safety depends on understanding and following rules and precautions.
+Staying safe on the job is everyone’s responsibility.
 Being educated on the risks, as well as injury prevention tips, is key.
 In order to eliminate workplace injury, workers and employers alike must be aware of all safety rules and responsibilities.
 Following these rules and responsibilities will keep you and your employees safe at work.
 To report a dangerous work situation, call 1.800.567.7233.
 What are my rights as a worker?
-Under occupational health and safety legislation you have three rights: The right to know the hazards at work and how to control them The right to find and control workplace hazards The right to refuse work, which you believe is unusually dangerous Right to know You have the right to get information about hazards in the workplace.
-Hazards are anything that has the potential to cause an injury or illness.
-If your employer [...]
+Under occupational health and safety legislation you have three rights: The right to know the hazards at work and how to control them The right to find and control workplace hazards The right to refuse work, which you believe is unusually dangerous Right to know You have the right to get information about hazards in [...]

 Employers